alexanderaleskin/telegram_django_bot/README.rst

 2. Run command ``$ django-admin makemessages -a`` to generate texts for translation (created in locale folder)
 3. Generation of translation files ``$ django-admin compilemessages``.

-For ease of understanding in the template, only a part of the functions uses localization.
-Usage can be seen in the example functions ``some_debug_func``.
+Only a part of the functions uses localization in the template.
+It is made for easy understanding.
+Usage of localization can be seen in the example functions ``some_debug_func``.